InfiniLore/lucide.blazor/README.md

 # InfiniLore.Lucide

 **InfiniLore.Lucide** is a package that allows you to seamlessly integrate [Lucide Icons](https://lucide.dev/) into your Blazor applications.
 This library provides an easy-to-use component and tools to render SVG icons dynamically with customizable properties.
+Can both be use on the server, as a WASM client.

 ---

 ## Features
 - **Reusable Components**: Incorporate Lucide's rich collection of SVG icons using Razor components.
 - **Icon Customization**: Adjust properties like `fill`, `stroke`, `width`, `height`, and more.
-- **Performance-Oriented Rendering**: Icons are served as SVG with minimal overhead.
-- **Fully Typed API**: Seamless integration with C# for type-safe development.
-- **Support for .NET 9.0**: Built with the latest .NET technology for modern application development.

 ---